Last Updated on July 24, 2022 by Andrew Shih

 Easy to know the total cost of completing a task

-In order for the sellers to provide their service, they must set up a gig that defined the work they will perform and the fixed cost.
-Most of the other freelance platforms, by default, are determined by hourly rates.
+For the sellers to provide their service, they must set up a gig that defines the work they will perform and the fixed cost.
+By default, most other freelance platforms are determined by hourly rates.
 Having the fixed cost gives you a good idea of how much the work will cost, which is hard to do based on the hourly rate.

 Fiverr sellers work hard to earn 5-star reviews

 Getting a 5-star review is crucial and means a lot for a seller.
-The seller will work hard and does his or her best ability to earn your satisfaction.
+The seller will work hard and do his or her best to earn your satisfaction.
 A bad review is very damaging for the seller to promote a gig.
-As a buyer, you have the advantage, and there are many sellers who will compete for your business.
+As a buyer, you have the advantage, and many sellers will compete for your business.

 What I do not like about Fiverr

 Any Fiverr seller can create a gig, start selling, and bid on your project.
 While there are reviews and seller levels, picking the best seller for the job will still take some effort.
 There are tricks and tips that I share below on how I spot and filter out poor candidates more quickly.